CY 3740 / CY 5770 - Systems Security

 experience.
 You'll write real exploits and break very realistic

-to the circumstances.
+circumstances.

 recognize bad code and bad design.
 I'll have you constantly break things